 If you don’t have a silicon muffin tin, you can get one here, or you can use a traditional muffin tin for these egg muffin cups.
 I just recommend that you heavily spray the pan.

+- Flash freeze the muffins.
 Put the muffins on a tray in a single layer and freeze them for about an hour.
+This will make it easier to pull out one muffin at a time.

-Remove them, put them in a plastic bag or air tight container, and put them back in the freezer to freeze completely.
+- Transfer to an air tight container.
+Remove the egg muffins from the freezer, put them in a plastic bag or air tight container, and put them back in the freezer to freeze completely.

 How do you Reheat Egg Muffins?